-For the safety of our students, anyone entering our campus (both LMS and LMMS) past the front desk area at any time during the school day (8am-3:15pm) must be an approved volunteer.
+For the safety of our students, anyone entering our campus (both LMS and LMMS) past the reception area at any time during a school day (8am-3:15pm) must be an approved volunteer.
 This includes eating lunch with the students at LMS, Tuesday morning visits at LMS, volunteering during the school day at either campus, attending field trips, etc.

 To Become a Lakeland Montessori Approved Volunteer:

 - After reviewing the FAQ above, use this Volunteer Application.
 Make sure to put Lakeland Montessori as the second address (besides your own) for a clearance letter to be mailed to.
 The address is Lakeland Montessori, 1124 N. Lake Parker Avenue, Lakeland, FL 33805.
 Once we receive your clearance letter we will add you to the Lakeland Montessori approved volunteer list if you meet the clearance requirements.